LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 and access changed to package protected in version 4.2.1.
 In the previous version it was a public class in cucumber.runtime.io package.
 Though this class exists in the github source of extentreports-cucumber4-adapter, it has not been included in the jar.
+Therefore, the extentreports-cucumber4-adapter jar needs to be modified for running with Cucumber version greater than 4.2.0

-As we are using cucmber version 4.2.0, so extentreports-cucumber4-adapter will work by default, however, we need to be mindfull if/when upgrading cucumber version in our project as it may break our reporting functionality.
+As we are using cucumber version 4.2.0, so extentreports-cucumber4-adapter will work for us by default, however, we need to be mindful if/when upgrading cucumber to a higher version as it may break our reporting functionality if extentreports-cucumber4-adapter modification is not addressed as a part of the upgrade process.

 1) Add Extent Report Adapter to pom.xml
 ```